ibm-cloud-docs/mas-ms/migration.md

 4. Customer has run Integrity Checker on source database and resolved all errors prior to sending to IBM.
 5. All items to be migrated are identified and confirmed.
 For SaaS Flex clients this is a shared responsibility, for on-premise, the client is responsible for doing so.
 6. Remediation and removal of all custom JAVA classes.
 Please note Java classes can / should be replaced with automation scripts in MAS-Dedicated.
 See link for further information: https://ibm-maximo-dev.github.io/maximo-autoscript-documentation/introduction/whatisautoscript/
+7. Database conversion tools won't take care of Maximo stored queries, Maximo relationships and Reports.
+Ensure all these are converted, tested on v7.6.1.2+ before migrating to MAS.
-7. A new Maximo Application Suite Dedicated contract is in place.
+8. A new Maximo Application Suite Dedicated contract is in place.

 ## Roles and Responsibilities
 {: #roles-and-responsibilities}